dnpuneeth/personal-ai-projects/LOCAL_TESTING_GUIDE.md

-# DocuMind Local Testing Guide
+# RedlineAI Local Testing Guide

 ## 🚀 Quick Start

-Your DocuMind API is now running locally!
+Your RedlineAI API is now running locally!
 Here's how to test it:

 ### Current Status ✅